How to test your blood sugar level with diabetes

 Being able to test blood glucose levels between routine doctor's or clinic visits is often an important part of managing diabetes.

-For type 1 diabetes, getting a blood glucose reading is often important for working out an insulin dose.
+For type 1 diabetes, getting a blood glucose reading is important for working out an insulin dose, for example.

-For type 2 diabetes, getting a glucose reading is important in tracking how well managed the condition is and helping to prevent high and low blood sugar levels.
+For type 2 diabetes, getting a glucose reading is important, for example, in tracking how well managed the condition is and helping to prevent high and low blood sugar levels.

 Regular testing of your blood sugar can also help reduce the risk of long-term complications from diabetes.